Choosing a domain name for your business

 Want to pick a domain name but don’t know how?
 Here’s what to do.

-Creating a website or a blog to jump start your online business or to create an online presence is just the first step towards effective online branding.
-If you want to appear professional and boost your online credibility, then you need to register a domain name.
+If you want to create a high quality home services website, you’ll definitely also want to have it reside on your own branded domain name.
 A personal domain name like ‘timetoregistermydomain.com’ is your unique identifier online- a name and address that’s unique for your business online, and the web address that potential clients and customers will use to find your business.
 Although a free website or blogs like the ones hosted on WordPress.com and Blogger.com work, a personal domain name provides credibility, serves as a branding tool and can help set your business apart from the competition.

 What to expect from domain name registration

 Domain name registration comes at a cost, but it delivers great dividends and can be helpful in a highly competitive industry.
 If you have a domain name in mind, you will need to work with a registrar and pay the corresponding fee.
 Domain name costs vary depending on the popularity or availability, but usually the cost range from $10 to $35 per year.
 This means that you need to renew the domain on a regular basis and pay the corresponding fees.
 Registrars today offer auto renewal, chargeable to your preferred credit card account.
 Certain webhosts also do the job, and even WordPress.com offers a service where you can buy the domain name.
 Whatever option is selection, make sure you work with a reputable company that puts you as the owner and technical contact and not another individual.

 - Create a short list of potential domain names, identifiers that you think are unique and carry the theme of your business.
 Don’t just think of one- there’s a big chance that’s the domain name is already taken!
 There are dozens of top registrars in the market including GoDaddy.com that charges at least $9.99 per year, Namecheap.com that charges at least $10.69 and Dotster.com.